TheLegendofPiratesOnline/documentation/source/index.html.md

                "population": 271}}
 ```

-Fleet and Invasion both will contain a JSON object giving information regarding each of their statuses respectively.
+`fleet` and `invasion` both will contain a JSON object containing information regarding each of their statuses respectively.

 ### Fleets
 |      Key       | Value                                              |